skupperproject/skupper-docs/input/overview/resources.md

   This ConfigMap is the root object for all the skupper resources; deleting it will remove the Skupper deployment from the namespace.
 * **skupper-services**
-internal representation of the services available on the {service-network}.
+internal representation of the services available on the application network.
 * **skupper-internal**
 internal router configuration.
-The service controller determines the values in this ConfigMap based on the services available on the {service-network}.
+The service controller determines the values in this ConfigMap based on the services available on the application network.

 ## Secrets